 Whenever you open a color picker, you’ve probably noticed, in the box, a series of numbers starting with #.

 Those are hex codes.
 When you search for color pallets, most sites will give you the hex code.
 Copy that number and paste it into your color picker.
 When you find a palette you like, stick with it.

 This depends on where you’re sharing it.
 If you’re putting it on your website or on Pinterest, then 736 x 1128 px would be good.

 If you’re sharing it on Facebook on Twitter then 3300 x 2550 px would be better.

-The Pinterest size, for my haunted location infographics, turned out to be a little too small.
+The Pinterest size for my haunted location infographic turned out to be a little too small.
 Changing the dimensions would also stretch all the images and text, which would be a pain to fix.
-I just used the crop tool to make the background image wider and longer.
+I used the crop tool to make the background image wider and longer.

 Those images in infographics are called vector graphics or illustrations.
 You do not use photos for infographics.
 Actually, for quotes, people will often add photos of the authors but more often, they use illustrations.